sangeetakoli63/SQL-Business-Analysis-Project/README.md

-# SQL Customer Analysis Project
+# SQL Business Analysis Project

 This project analyzes customer and streaming platform data using SQL.